-- Do no litter the college premises with food wrappers.
+- i.
+Do not litter the college premises with food wrappers.
 Do not dispose them off the classroom windows.
-Use dustbins. - 2.
+Use dustbins. - ii.
 Follow decorum while eating in the canteen.
 Make way for others to purchase from the counters.
-Do not crowd at the canteen. - 3.
-While eating in the classrooms take care not to spill food on the desks and floor. - 4.
+Do not crowd at the canteen. - iii.
+While eating in the classrooms take care not to spill food on the desks and floor - iv.
 Do not wash your hands with mineral water at the Mineral Water Dispensers.
-Use the wash basins instead. - 5.
+Use the wash basins instead.

 Do not chew on toffees and the like during the class/lab work.
 Compulsive chewers are punished.